e-arts/e-arts/README.md

  kubectl create namespace argocd kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml
  ```
+ - This creates a new namespace where all further defined resources will live and install the CD tool.

 2. Open Port to ArgoCD on local machine
 ```
  kubectl port-forward svc/argocd-server -n argocd 8080:443
  ```
+ - Kubectl port-forwarding in order to access the UI

 3. Get username and password: according to documentation username = admin
 ```